 Over the years, Twisted Turkey has grown into a family-oriented festival with the race at its core.
-Our chip timing company, PA Runners, tells us that they rarely see people sticking around to hang out post-race like our runners and their family & friends do at Twisted Turkey.
+Our chip timing company, Falcon Race Timing, tells us that they rarely see people sticking around to hang out post-race like our runners and their family & friends do at Twisted Turkey.
 We attribute this to the great community of runners and walkers, our live musical entertainment, and some fantastic food & drinks.

 The 5k returns for 2017.
 This course offers just a taste of the terrain of the 10k and 15k courses, but will still offer a worthy challenge to a range of runners – whether you’ve just started running or want a more casual race.
 We are excited for this opportunity to welcome more runners to the Twisted Turkey Trail Tussle family!

 Typically our race day begins at a balmy 28-30 degrees at the start of the race, and then warming up nicely to a steamy 38-42 degrees right around the time you cross the finish line.
 We can hope for sun and enjoy food and drink to warm the soul at the end of the run.